Backup Best Practices for MSPs

 Another backup type used for SQL Server is transaction log (or T-log) backup.
 It backs up the logs of data transactions that have occurred within a database.
 It is the most granular type of SQL Server backup and allows point-in-time restores, thereby providing maximum data protection.
 T-log backup is fast because only log files, and not the entire database, need to be backed up.
 However, it works only with databases (namely, Microsoft SQL Server) that support T-logs.

-Synthetic full backup is most efficient for backing up large files, where traditional full backup would take too long.
-MSP360 provides synthetic full backup for performing image-based backup.
+The synthetic full backup is most efficient for backing up large files, where traditional full backup would take too long.
+MSP360 provides synthetic full backup for performing the image-based backup.

 For more detailed explanations and a simple chart to help you choose the backup type(s) that are best for your clients, refer to our comparison of backup types: